-If you or someone you love has been diagnosed with ADHD, you’ve probably heard the spiel on prescription medication, like stimulant drugs, multiple times.
+If you or someone you love has been diagnosed with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), you’ve probably heard that many patients are prescribed stimulant drug medications.
 As we will review in this article, stimulant drugs may be effective for some people, but they don’t come without risks.
-In fact, research shows that between 20-30% of children cannot tolerate the side effects of commonly-prescribed drugs or their bodies do not respond to the drugs.
+In fact, research shows that between 20-30% of children cannot tolerate the side effects of commonly prescribed drugs or do not respond to them.

 So, what are the alternatives for treating ADHD?
-In this article, we introduce you to some of the common side effects of common ADHD medications and we review the research behind some non-prescription alternatives for treating the symptoms of ADHD.
+In this article, we introduce you to some of the common side effects of common ADD/ADHD medications and we review the research behind some clinically proven non-prescription alternatives for treating the symptoms of ADD/ADHD.

-ADHD, short for Attention Deficit Hyperactivity Disorder, is a condition that affects the way the brain cells (neurons) interact with one another.
+ADHD, short for Attention Deficit Hyperactivity Disorder, is a neuropsychiatric disorder.
 Researchers have identified that people with ADHD tend to have smaller structures of some areas of the brain than people without ADHD, low levels of key levels of brain chemicals (neurotransmitters) that support communication between brain cells and differences in how networks work, specifically those involved in reward, focus, attention, shifting between tasks, and planning.

-ADHD is a chronic condition, meaning that there is no cure.
-It used to be known as a condition that affected only children, since it can be detected as young as two to four years of age.
-However, researchers now know that ADHD can also be diagnosed in adults, and since it is a chronic condition, children diagnosed with ADHD will eventually become adults with ADHD, but by that time, they will ideally have the tools to manage the symptoms effectively.
+ADD/ADHD used to be known as a condition that affected only children, since it can be detected as young as two to four years of age.
+However, researchers now know that ADD/ADHD exists in adults as well as children.

-Inattentiveness: having a short attention span, constantly changing activities or tasks, appearing forgetful or losing things, having difficulty organizing or prioritizing tasks, making careless mistakes in work or school.
+Inattentiveness: unfocused and having a short attention span, constantly changing activities or tasks, appearing forgetful or losing things, having difficulty organizing or prioritizing tasks, making careless mistakes in work or school.